 2. Create a TXT record.
 You can use various online wizards to generate a TXT record for you.
 To allow Sign-Up.to to send on your behalf, the TXT record (for the domain example.com) would look something like this:

 Value: “v=spf1 include:spf.sign-up.to -all"

 3. Add the TXT record to your DNS.
 When you have your TXT record, you will need to add it into your DNS record.
 It should detect that you have a record set.
-Note that in some cases it may take 24-48 hours before your new record shows up.
+Note that in some cases it may take up to 72 hours before your new record propagates.

-If you send a lot of emails to ISPs which use Sender ID instead of SPF (such as Bell Canada or AT&T addresses), we would recommend adding a Sender ID record to the SPF record.
-This will look the same as above, except the value is slightly different:
+Due to the lack of uptake of Sender ID amongst the major ESPs, we recommend using SPF.
+However, if you send a lot of emails to ISPs which use Sender ID instead of SPF (such as Bell Canada or AT&T addresses), we would recommend adding a Sender ID record to your SPF record.
+This will look the same as the TXT record above, except the value is slightly different:

 Value: "v=spf1 include:spf.sign-up.to -all spf2.0/pra include:spf.sign-up.to –all"

-I don't have my own domain name; can I still use SPF or Sender ID?
+I don't have my own domain name; can I still use SPF, Sender ID or DKIM?

-No – you have to control the domain name to set the SPF or Sender ID.
-As such you cannot send out emails from free email addresses (hotmail.com etc.) through systems like Sign-Up.to.
+No – you have to control the domain name to set the SPF, Sender ID or DKIM policy.
+As such you should avoid sending out emails from free email addresses (hotmail.com etc.) through systems like Sign-Up.to.